epccs/Driver/readme.md

 From <https://github.com/epccs/Driver/>

+## Overview

-This is a collection of Driver (e.g. H-Bride, current source routing) circuit boards.
+This is a collection of  circuit boards.

-K3 is for driving latching solenoids.
-CL8 is for routing a current loop supply to a sensor and returning the loop current to a common sense resistor.

 [Forums](http://rpubus.org/bb/viewforum.php?f=9)

+# K3

+[K3] is for driving latching solenoids.

+[K3]: ./K3

+# CL8

+[CL8] is for routing a current loop supply to a selected sensor and returning the loop current to a common sense resistor.

+[CL8]: ./CL8